 Registered Dietitian Nutritionists (RDNs) are food and nutrition experts who have met the following criteria to earn the RD credential:

-- Completed an ACEND®-accredited supervised practice program at a health-care facility, community agency, or a foodservice corporation or combined with undergraduate or graduate studies.
+- Completed an ACEND accredited supervised practice program at health-care facility, community agency, or a foodservice corporation or combined with undergraduate and graduate studies.
 Typically, a practice program will run six to 12 months in length.

 - Completed continuing professional educational requirements to maintain registration.

 The Henry Ford Hospital Dietetic Internship qualifies as an ACEND – accredited supervised practice program.

 Some RDs hold additional certifications in specialized areas of practice.
 These are awarded through CDR, the credentialing agency for the Academy, and/or other medical and nutrition organizations and are recognized within the profession, but are not required.
 Some of the certifications include pediatric or renal nutrition, sports dietetics, nutrition support, and diabetes education.

 In addition to RDN credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
 Frequently these state requirements are met through the same education and training required to become an RDN.